thoughtbot/testing-rails/book/types_of_tests/controller_specs.md

 One common rule of thumb is to use feature specs for **happy paths** and controller tests for the **sad paths**.

-They "happy path" is where everything succeeds (e.g. successfully navigating the app and submitting a link) while the "sad path" is where a failure occurs (e.g. successfully navigating the app but submitting an invalid link).
+The "happy path" is where everything succeeds (e.g. successfully navigating the app and submitting a link) while the "sad path" is where a failure occurs (e.g. successfully navigating the app but submitting an invalid link).
 Some flows through the app have multiple points of potential failure so there can be